ONE OF THE ANSWERS FROM MAJOR MANUFACTURERS TO POLLUTION: GASOLINE-ELECTRIC HYBRID CARS

 In the movies, we often see the cars of the future as a miniboxes moved by clean electricity.
 But for cars of normal size, performance and comfort the internal-combustion engine remains the best one.
 How about combining the two technologies?

 The big problem with electric cars is not the electric motor, which can be produced of almost any power, but the batteries.
-To achieve sufficient store capacity of electricity they must be of considerable size and weight, so that they become very difficult to drag from one place to another.
+To achieve sufficient electricity storage capacity they must be of considerable size and weight, so that they become very difficult to drag from one place to another.
 Then manufacturers are faced with the dilemma that in order to achieve high-performance, powerful electric motors should be installed, and consequently the range of the vehicle will be very short, or conversely, to get many hours of use the cars must have a very-low-power consumption, and that means small electric motors, with no more power to move anything else than a light but tight minibody.

 A clear example of this is the fact that the first car to break the mark of 100 km/h (a feat achieved in Paris in 1899) was precisely an electric vehicle, the "Jamais Contente", built by Belgian Camille Jenatzy.
 But after covering like an arrow the required 1000 meters to set the record, it had to be towed by horses: its batteries were completely discharged.